posimagi/gearswap-scripts/README.md

 * Job-specific gear sets are found in `[job]`.
 * No job is depedent on files in another job's directory.
 If you only want to use certain jobs' files, other jobs' directories can be ignored.
 * A job's own directory contains only gear sets, no logic.
 This means it's safe to override sets by adding new sets directly to the logic file, though it is strongly discouraged.

+Aside from GearSwap itself, these scripts have soft dependencies on the following additional addons:
+* DressUp: used for setting blinking modes.
+* PorterPacker: used for packing and unpacking gear on load and on job change. [gimlic1's forked version](https://github.com/gimlic1/Windower-addons/tree/master/PorterPacker) is recommended as it works in Sheol: Gaol.
+* Enternity: used to prevent the race condition in PorterPacker that can otherwise fail to unpack the correct gear.
+None of these addons are strictly required to get the basic GearSwap functionality.
+However, if you choose not to use them, I highly recommend setting `console_displayactivity 0` in your Windower init script to avoid a flood of console errors.